← Math & statistics

 How does the gradient×covariance method combine uncertainty?

-We evaluate the gradient with a five-point central difference at the nominal values, form the covariance matrix using the entered standard deviations and correlations, and compute gTCg.
-The square root gives the combined standard uncertainty uy.
+It computes sensitivity coefficients at nominal values, builds a covariance matrix from standard deviations and correlations, and evaluates gTCg.
+The square root is the combined standard uncertainty uy.

 What does the Monte Carlo validation check?

-It draws correlated Gaussian samples with a fixed seed via Cholesky decomposition and confirms that the simulated mean and standard deviation match the linearized prediction within the specified tolerances.
+It samples correlated Gaussian inputs with a fixed seed and checks whether simulated mean and standard deviation agree with the linearized estimate.

 Related calculators